KelticDanor/JustLog/README.md

 Just a short and sweet plug-in to log files played by XMPlay.

 # Change Log
+v1.93
+- Exclude untitled will now count " " as also being untitled

 v1.92
 - Exclude untitled will now count - as also being untitled